Open Bible Data Home About News OET Key

 θεωρεῖτε ὅτι οὐκ ὠφελεῖτε οὐδέν

 The Pharisees imply here that it might be impossible to stop Jesus.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [It seems like we can do nothing to stop him]

 Note 2 topic: figures-of-speech / hyperbole